gerbera/gerbera/doc/supported-devices.rst

 -  ``SAMSUNG_BOOKMARK_SEC``: 0x02, restore last played position when the media is played again (only for Samsung).
 Not applicable for transcoded media
 -  ``SAMSUNG_BOOKMARK_MSEC``: 0x04, same as SAMSUNG_BOOKMARK_SEC, but the bookmark value is recieved from the Samsung TV as msec
 -  ``SAMSUNG_FEATURES``: 0x10, activate Samsung features protocol (support for additional request like X_GetFeatureList, X_GetObjectIDfromIndex, X_GetIndexfromRID)
+-  ``SAMSUNG_HIDE_DYNAMIC``: 0x20, some Samsung devices do not work with dynamic folders on top level, so this flag hides them for those devices
 -  ``IRADIO``: 0x08, don't send ``<?xml ...?>`` declaration in response

 Manual Overrides